Tranceh2/netbox-go-discovery/README.md

 ## Features

-- **Automated Network Discovery:** Scans the network for active hosts using quick ping and fallback SYN scans.
+- **Automated Network Discovery:** Scans the network for active hosts using quick ping and fallback scans.
 - **Netbox Synchronization:** Automatically creates, updates, and deprecates IP addresses in Netbox based on scan results.
 - **Scheduled Scans:** Supports scheduled scans using cron expressions.
 - **Configurable Deprecation Threshold:** Specify the duration after which an IP is considered deprecated (default: 24h).